At Stift Lilienfeld hiking on the Muckenkogel

 - What else you need for hiking, you can find here.

-- Auf dem Mathias Zdarsky Panorama Trail You go on a circular route from the mountain station of the chairlift back to the mountain station.
-The path leads via Muckenkogel and Hinteralm via the Black Forest and Klosteralm.
+- On the Mathias Zdarsky Panorama Trail, you walk on a circular route from the top station of the chairlift back to the top station.
+The route leads over Muckenkogel and Hinteralm, over Schwarzwald and Klosteralm.
 Duration: approx. 2,5 hours

 - The Mathias Zdarsky Inventor Trail also shows you the inventions of the ski pioneer on a circular trail.
 Duration: approx. 1 hour